-The NSW Government has committed $3.5 million to explore the use of cannabis products in providing relief for children with severe, treatment-resistant refractory epilepsy, including a Compassionate Access Scheme and clinical trials.
+The NSW Government has committed $3.5 million towards research into the use of cannabis medicines for children with severe, treatment-resistant refractory epilepsy, including a Compassionate Access Scheme and clinical trials.

 In July 2016, the NSW Government established a scheme to give NSW children with severe, treatment-resistant refractory epilepsy compassionate access to Epidiolex (subsequently registered on the Australian Register of Therapeutic Goods as Epidyolex®), an oral pharmaceutical formulation of cannabis medicine containing the non-psychoactive cannabinoid Cannabidiol (CBD).1 Epidyolex® was developed by the UK-based company GW Pharmaceuticals and has shown promise in the treatment of epilepsy2,3 in children and young people.

 The Compassionate Access Scheme was established for a small number of children unable to participate in paediatric epilepsy clinical trials due to the refractory nature of their epilepsy, which was unresponsive to all conventional treatments.
 Up to 66 of NSW’s sickest children at any one time could gain access to this cannabis medicine under the Compassionate Access Scheme.

 NSW researchers at the Sydney Children’s Hospitals Network (SCHN) led the Compassionate Access Scheme and paediatric epilepsy clinical trials.
 In addition to providing potential relief from the symptoms of severe refractory epilepsy for sick children and their families, the Compassionate Access Scheme for Epidyolex® contributed to the evidence base which supported it being registered on the Australian Register of Therapeutic Goods in September 2020.